hzn-technologies/.github/profile/README.md

 <h1 align="center" style="background-color:#f4f4f4; padding:10px; border-radius:10px;">Horizon Technologies - Redefining Decentralized AI & Blockchain Security </h1>

-At **Horizon Technologies**, we are pioneering the convergence of **AI and blockchain technology**, developing decentralized solutions that enhance **security, efficiency, and accessibility**.
-Through **open-source innovation**, we push the boundaries of technology, creating intelligent, autonomous, and secure blockchain ecosystems.
+<p align="center">At **Horizon Technologies**, we are pioneering the convergence of **AI and blockchain technology**, developing decentralized solutions that enhance **security, efficiency, and accessibility**.
+Through **open-source innovation**, we push the boundaries of technology, creating intelligent, autonomous, and secure blockchain ecosystems.</p>
 ---

 ## 🌍 Our Vision